CrocInc/wiki2markdown/README.md

 ## -frontmeta
 A name of template of metadata for adding to every output file.
 See example below.
+Template can contain properties of current page in form `{prop}`.
+The following properties are supported:
+* id - confluence numeric identifier
+* title - page title
+* name - page name (title in lower case with spaces replaced by "-")
+* section - section name - name of 1st level page
+* parent/parent.name - name of parent page
+* parent.title - title of parent page
+* position - order in parent
+* children - list of child pages (as YAML list)
+* tags/labels - list of page labels (as YAML list)
+* isroot - 'true' for all 1st level pages (pages under root 'Main' page)

+TODO: it's needed some details on what 'section' is.

 See Converter\TemplatePageProcessor.cs for details.